Updated: 17th June 2021

 Commercial rents typically represent a significant expense for businesses, and coronavirus created such economic devastation that, in 2020, the government introduced a moratorium on lease forfeiture by commercial landlords.

-The Coronavirus Act, 2020, provides protection to commercial tenants from lease forfeiture, but this moratorium is due to end on 31st March 2021.
-The government extended the moratorium from its original end date of 30th June, and unless it is extended again, commercial tenants face the possibility of eviction and legal action by their landlords to recover unpaid rents.
+The Coronavirus Act, 2020, provides protection to commercial tenants from lease forfeiture and this moratorium has now been extended again until 25 March 2022.
+The government extended the moratorium from its original end date of 30th June, so commercial tenants do not imminently face the possibility of eviction and legal action by their landlords to recover unpaid rents.

 So what does lease forfeiture involve and how has the Coronavirus Act, 2020, affected a landlord’s right to forfeit commercial leases?